debkbanerji/dynamic-programming-visualization/README.md

 ## Building the app

 Run `npm run build` to build the app.
 The built app can be found within `dist`

+## Distribution

+You may want to build and distribute a version of this software for educational purposes, likely with a modified problem set.
+If you choose to do this, it is highly recommended that you build the app using the instructions outlined above and deploy the static files to your server.
+If you choose to do this, please do not modify the section of the page crediting the original author(s).
+Also, note that any problems distributed with the master version of this application are publicly available alongside the source code on its GitHub page.
+Finally, be aware that this software is designed as a learning tool and so should not be used to evaluate students.